 Current Status:

-At present, there are four project proponents engaged in various stages of the invitation process:
+At present, there are several project proponents engaged in various stages of the invitation process.

 It is important to note that all projects are subject to regulatory processes and requirements.
 The licensing process is entirely independent of CNL’s invitation and evaluation stages.
 Should a project advance to a licence application, proponents will be required to undertake meaningful project engagement with the public and Indigenous communities.
 In the meantime, AECL and CNL continue to engage local and Indigenous communities to seek their views and input.